infinitydaemon/snort-elk/README.md

 ## Tools specification
 - Raspberry Pi 4 with 8GB of RAM
-- MikroTik hEX Router
+- A capable broadband router
-- Ubuntu LTS as ELK server
+- Ubuntu / Debian image as ELK server
 - Hostapd to configure integrated wifi as access point
 - Isc-dhcp-server to provide ip-pool to access point
 - Snort latest version